-These 53 vertical garden designs are epic space-savers and gorgeous, too!
+These vertical garden designs are epic space-savers and gorgeous, too!
 Check out 46 examples of how gardening vertically can work for your home and life.

 Have you heard of Patrick Blanc?
-If not, I’m betting you know about his brainchild.
-The vertical garden.
-Patrick is a French botanist who is the inventor of green walls.
+If not, I’m betting you know about his brainchild – the vertical garden.
+Patrick is a French botanist who is known for inventing green walls.

-The first of which he constructed and erected at the Paris Museum of Science and Industry in 1988.
+He constructed and erected the first green wall at the Paris Museum of Science and Industry in 1988.
 Blanc holds several patents for his vertical garden design.

 Since that first green wall went up in Paris, well, let’s just say the whole world has been catching on to the concept of vertical planters and gardens.
 In fact, it’s been taking the gardening (and design) world by storm because it turns gardening into something that designers and people who don’t have space can (and want) to do!

 Here’s a little peek at some of the insanely awesome vertical garden goodness we’ve got for you to see here today…